 There are many games that rely on dice.
-Those games include Yahtzee and backgammon.
-It also includes several other games.
-We expect that these dice will be “fair.”
-We expect each is as likely to land on any of their six sides.
-But probability wasn’t always a concern when it came to the roll of the dice.
-That's according to Michelle Starr reporting for Science Daily.
+Such games include Yahtzee, backgammon and multitudinous others.
+We expect that these dice will be “fair” and that each is as likely to land on any of their six sides.
+But, according to Michelle Starr reporting for Science Daily, probability wasn’t always a concern when it came to the roll of the dice.
 A study analyzed dice dating from the Roman era to the 17th century.
-It found that the universal little cubes have become increasingly uniform over time.
-And they have become increasingly fair.
+It found that the ubiquitous little cubes have become increasingly uniform over time and they have become increasingly fair.

-Dice became more standardized starting in 1100 A.D.
-This may suggest that European gamblers became increasingly concerned about rooting out players who tried to gain an advantage with unfair dice.
-The cubes got smaller.
-This led to a change in design.
+Dice became more standardized starting in 1100 A.D., suggesting that European gamblers became increasingly concerned about rooting out players who tried to gain an advantage with unfair dice.
+The cubes got smaller, which led to a change in design.
 Previously, a die’s “pips,” or dots, were surrounded by two rings around them.
 In the 12th century, there was room for only a single ring.
-The configuration of dice also shifted to a numbering style.
-It was popular in ancient Egypt and Mesopotamia.
+The configuration of dice also shifted to a numbering style popular in ancient Egypt and Mesopotamia.
 This saw opposing sides of a die add up to a prime number (1-2, 3-4, 5-6).

 During the Renaissance, dice underwent yet another significant change.
-Starting around 1450, they became less regular in size and pip style.
-But they became more standardized in symmetry and configuration.
+Starting around 1450, they became less regular in size and pip style, but more standardized in symmetry and configuration.
 This was a shift back to the “sevens” system.
-The increasing attention paid to symmetry in particular may have been driven by new knowledge of probability.
-It is a field of mathematics that blossomed during the Renaissance.
+The increasing attention paid to symmetry in particular may have been driven by new knowledge of probability, a field of mathematics that blossomed during the Renaissance.

 “A new worldview was emerging,” Eerkens says in a statement.
 “People like Galileo and Blaise Pascal were developing ideas about chance and probability, and we know from written records in some cases they were actually consulting with gamblers.
 We think users of dice also adopted new ideas about fairness, and chance or probability in games.”

-The evolving shape of dice may seem like a niche topic.
-But knowing about these six-sided implements can be very useful to archaeologists and historians.
+While the evolving shape of dice may seem like a niche topic, knowing about these six-sided implements can be very useful to archaeologists and historians.
 For one, understanding changes in dice could help with the dating of archaeological sites, particularly if there is a scarcity of other materials that would be useful in dating.

 Dice also offer insight into the transmission of knowledge throughout northwestern Europe.
 While ancient dice were quite irregular, later dice were standardized.
-This suggests that there were a small number of die manufacturers.
-It may also suggest that manufacturers were staying faithful to culturally transmitted rules about die production.
+This suggests either that there were a small number of die manufacturers, or that manufacturers were staying faithful to culturally transmitted rules about die production.
 Then, of course, the changing roll of the dice itself, suggests shifting worldviews in Europe.